benjaminharringtonrose/crypto-notify/functions/src/docs/TradingStrategy.md

 ## Overview

-The `TradingStrategy` class is the intelligent decision-making engine of the Cardano trading system that dynamically selects and executes trading strategies based on market conditions, technical indicators, and machine learning predictions.
+The `TradingStrategy` class is the intelligent decision-making engine of the Bitcoin trading system that dynamically selects and executes trading strategies based on market conditions, technical indicators, and machine learning predictions.
 It implements a sophisticated multi-strategy framework that adapts to changing market dynamics, combining quantitative analysis with risk management to optimize trading performance across different market regimes.

 ## Architecture